Skip to main content

 International Applicants

-Applicants who are non-native English speakers may also be required to report scores from the Test of English as a Foreign Language (TOEFL), Pearson’s PTE Academic, or International English Language Testing System (IELTS).
+Applicants who are non-native English speakers may also be required to report scores from one of the accepted language tests.
 Please refer to your program of interest for detailed requirements.

 Penn is a leader among its peers in welcoming students from every part of the world.
 The division of International Student and Scholar Services offers help, advice, and information on all matters connected to immigration, employment, adjustment to a new culture, and living in Philadelphia.